Super Bowl-sized betting

 Each year when the top two NFL teams meet for the season's final contest, around $10 billion is bet worldwide.

 In the United States, legal sports books in Nevada account for part of that money.
 For the 2014 professional football championship game, the Nevada Gaming Control Board reported that a record $119.4 million was bet on the Super Bowl at Nevada casinos.
+Given this year's "Deflategate" mystery -- did the Patriots intentionally deflate their footballs during the conference championship game? -- the Super Bowl is getting more attention, including on the betting front.

 Legal sports betting in Nevada, however, is just a fraction of the domestic wagering picture.
 The Silver State's legal sports wagering represents less than 1 percent of all sports betting nationwide, according to the American Gaming Association.